List building is an integral part of digital marketing.

 These can provide great industry insights and a ton of value, which is why they are irresistible, especially for professionals who are visiting your site.

 A free eBook relevant to your website is always a very attractive solution, they take more effort to create but provide great value to the visitors.

 It’s a very effective lead magnet in cases where people are looking for an in-depth guide for solving a specific problem.

 Although eBooks take longer to compose, they’re still simple to create.
 Just write and export it as a PDF file.
-You can design the pages and cover for free using Canva.

 6. Free trials